update/update/support/docs/cli.built-in-tasks.md

 ---
-title: Built in updaters
+title: Built in tasks
 related:
   doc: []
 ---

-Update only has a few built-in [updaters](docs/updaters.md) (these might be externalized at some point):
+Update only has a few built-in [tasks](docs/tasks.md) (these might be externalized at some point):

 * [init](#init): Choose the updaters to run by default each time `update` is run from the command line
 * [list](#list): List all globally and locally installed updaters